 It is my continuing aspiration to travel and perform, preferably simultaneously.
 My varied life experiences allow me to enrich the spirit of each character I portray.
 The true joy in acting and singing is to step into the shoes of another; be that to empathize, to imagine, or simply to play.

-A Few Artists That Inspire Me
+People That Inspire Me